urbit/docs/reference/vane-apis/behn.md

 ### `%drip`

-`%drip` is utilized to delay `%give`ing a `gift`.
+`%drip` allows one to delay `gift`s until a timer set for `now` fires.

-`%drip` allows one to delay `gift`s until a given condition is met.
-For example, if Clay crashes and you do not wish for an app to then crash when it tries to access Clay before it is restarted, `%drip` can delay that access until Clay has been restored.
+For example, say an app is subscribed to updates from Clay.
+If Clay `%give`s updates to the app directly and the app crashes, this may cause Clay to crash as well.
+If instead Clay `%pass`es Behn a `%drip` `task` wrapping the update `gift`, Behn will set a timer for `now` that, when fired, will cause the update `gift` to be given.
+If it causes a crash then it will have been in response to the `%drip` move, thereby isolating Clay from the crash.
+Thus `%drip` acts as a sort of buffer against cascading sequences of crashes.

-`%drip` only handles `gift`s, and can only schedule `gift`s for as soon as possible after the prescribed condition is met.
+`%drip` only handles `gift`s, and can only schedule `gift`s for as soon as possible after the prescribed timer fires.

 #### Accepts